Audie Attar

-Audie A. Attar is an Iraqi-American sports manager and founder of Paradigm Sports Management.
+Audie A. Attar (born September 13, 1980) is an Iraqi-American sports manager and founder of Paradigm Sports Management.
 He is best known for managing Conor McGregor.

 Early life and education

 In 1980, Attar was born in Baghdad, Iraq.
 He immigrated to the United States with his parents when he was two years old, settling in Claremont, California.
 Attar would play football while attending Claremont High School, and would later be inducted into the school's Hall of Fame.

 Attar would go on to attend UCLA, majoring in sociology.
 He once contended for a starting position on the Bruins as a linebacker, but was dismissed from the team after an altercation at a bar in his senior season, which began after a patron made an anti-Islamic remark.
 He later obtained a master's degree in business administration and a letter in dispute resolution from Pepperdine University.

 Career

 After working as an associate for several agencies, in 2009, Attar founded Paradigm Sports Management with Gambino family associate Michael Abul.
 Early on, he signed UFC fighters Michael Bisping, Conor McGregor, Chris Weidman and Stephen Thompson as clients, while also working with some NFL and MLB players.

 In 2018, Attar became a minority partner of Proper Twelve, a whiskey producer founded by Conor McGregor.